rkrug/openalexPro/README.md

 This returns a URL, which one can open in the browser.

 If, however, for example 100 DOIs are given to be retrieved, the query is chunked into chunks of a maximum of the value of the argument `chunk_limit`, default is 50.
-In this case, the functions returns a `list()` with each element named `Chunk_x` and contailing the URL as a character vector.
+In this case, the functions returns a `list()` with each element named `Chunk_x` and containing the URL as a character vector.

 ### 2. Retrieving records (`openalexPro::pro_request()`)